WillJRoper/willjroper.github.io/virgo.md

 ## Remote Attendance

-We’ll use Zoom so that people couldn't make it can still take part.
-This link is:
+We’ll use of Zoom so that people couldn't make it can still take part.

+- The zoom room can be found [here](https://universityofsussex.zoom.us/j/94533148306?pwd=10DlvbYaZOkytfIMS4NP20o3dy91Ur.1)

 Please do share these details with anyone who may be interested.